TDarkShadow/iheartnewvegas/newvegassharp.md

 [**Vanilla HUD Cleaned**](https://www.nexusmods.com/newvegas/mods/70001)
 Cleans up HUD textures (such as the compass ticks or other arrows) that have went unnoticed.
 - Check the following options in the FOMOD installer.
-  - Enable all **Modules** and **Tweaks** options.
-Do not enable the **DarnUI Specific** options.
+  - All **Modules** and **Tweaks** options.
+  - Skip the **DarnUI Specific** options.

 [**Consistent Pip-Boy Icons**](https://www.nexusmods.com/newvegas/mods/65046)
 Lore-friendly overhaul of New Vegas icons to make them more consistent in terms of coloring and transparency.
 Includes other bug fixes.

-- Install the **1.
+Install the **1.
 Consistent Pip-boy Icons** main file.

+Additional files to install:
-- Also install the **6.
-Vanilla UI Plus Patch** optional file.
+- **6. Vanilla UI Plus Patch** optional file.
-- Optionally install [**Vanilla HD Missing Icon for Consistent Pip Boy Icons - No More Farting Vault Boy**](https://www.nexusmods.com/newvegas/mods/73375).
+- [**Vanilla HD Missing Icon for Consistent Pip Boy Icons - No More Farting Vault Boy**](https://www.nexusmods.com/newvegas/mods/73375).
 Replaces the farting vault boy/junk image options of Consistent Pip Boy icons with an upscaled HD version of the vanilla missing item icon.

 [**Faction Map Icon Overhaul**](https://www.nexusmods.com/newvegas/mods/72181)
 Replaces the icons of several locations with Faction-appropriate ones.

 [**Satellite World Map**](https://www.nexusmods.com/newvegas/mods/58602)
 High-res satellite map for the Mojave Wasteland.

-- Install the **Satellite World Map** main file.
+Install the **Satellite World Map** main file.

+Additional files to install:
-- Also install [**Satellite Maps DLC**](https://www.nexusmods.com/newvegas/mods/64292).
+- [**Satellite Maps DLC**](https://www.nexusmods.com/newvegas/mods/64292).
 High-res satellite maps for Dead Money, Honest Hearts, Old World Blues, and  Lonesome Road.

 # QUALITY OF LIFE IMPROVEMENTS